-Often, when you buy fruit trees from nurseries, they will have two tags attached.
+When you buy fruit trees from nurseries, they will often have two tags attached.
 One will inform you of the tree’s species and specifications, and the other will detail the plant’s rootstock.

 When you grow an apple tree from rootstock it usually comes in one of three different sizes: dwarf, semi-dwarf, and standard.
 They all grow to different heights and mature and bear fruit at different rates.

 Dwarf and Semi-Dwarf Apple Trees

 Dwarf and semi-dwarf trees will reach maturity and bear fruit within two to four years of being planted.
 At worst, you will need to wait for five years to see fruit.
 When full-grown, dwarf trees are between six and 12 feet tall, whereas semi-dwarf trees are around 20 feet tall.

 A dwarf apple tree is an excellent choice for home gardeners.
 They grow quickly and reward you in abundance for proper care.
 Their fruits are standard apple size, and one tree produces enough harvest for a small family.

 Standard or Full-Size Trees

 Standard trees are sizeable, usually measuring about 30 feet tall.
 Their canopies are equally large and can easily reach diameters of 25 to 30 feet.